Real Estate in Geneva

-Geneva is the second most populous city in Switzerland and the third most expensive city in Switzerland, and real estate is no exception to this phenomenon.
+Geneva is the second most popular city in Switzerland and the third most expensive city in Switzerland, and real estate is no exception to this phenomenon.
 The price per square metre for an apartment or a house is between € 12,000 and € 15,000.
 The prices are quite high but appear of better value when the relative cost of living in Geneva is taken into consideration.
-Indeed, the median salary in Geneva is € 5,000 per month (Source: Article in Challenges 2014).
+Indeed, the average salary in Geneva is € 5,000 per month (Source: Article in Challenges 2014).
 By comparison, the median salary in France is only € 2,874 per month, almost half that of Geneva.

 Geneva and its Neighbourhoods

-Geneva is divided into different areas: the Cité, the Plainpalais Eaux-Vives and Petit-Saconnex.
-The City is the administrative area of the city of Geneva and is the historic centre of the city, and is usually very lively.
+Geneva is divided into different areas: the Cité, the Plainpalais, Eaux-Vives and Petit-Saconnex.
+The city is the administrative area of the city of Geneva and is the historic centre of the city, and is usually very lively.
 It includes the Old City, the Pâquis district with its caves, and of course, the waterfront, with quays of the left and right banks of the Rhone.

 The Plainpalais neighbourhood of the city of Geneva is made up of the Palais suburbs, situated on a formerly marshy plain between the Rhone and the Arve.
 There are La Jonction, La Cluse, les Tranchées, le Champel, le Bout-du-Monde, les Acacias and Les Vernets.
 The Genovese also call the latter the Banlieue de Neuve, after one of the gates of Geneva.